Arm yourself with the strategies necessary for solving modern crimes by participating in the Crime and Intelligence Analysis certificate program.

 The Crime and Intelligence Analysis Certificate Program consists of eight courses for a total of 148 instructional hours and a 400-hour practicum.
 All courses are held in Napa Hall on the Sacramento State campus.

 The 400-hour supervised practicum must be done in a crime and intelligence unit of a law enforcement agency, or law enforcement branch of a governmental agency to demonstrate the practical application of knowledge and skills acquired in the program.
+Participants must complete the practicum within three (3) years of completion of all coursework.

 Upon successful completion of the program, graduates will receive certificates from the following organizations: